Adilabad district: Language

 In the residual district, 36.50% of the population speaks Telugu, 19.67% Marathi, 17.23% Gondi, 10.23% Urdu, 7.10% Lambadi, 2.92% Kolami and 2.05% Hindi as their first language.

 Ethnicities

 The major tribal groups in the area are the Adivasis: Gonds, Kolams, Pardhans, and Thotis.
 Adilabad is also known for Imran the Tree Maker.

 Economy

 In 2006, the Indian government named Adilabad as one of the 250 most backward districts (out of a total of 640) in the country.
 It is one of the districts in the state of Telangana, currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Administrative divisions

 The district is divided into two revenue divisions, Adilabad and Utnoor.
-These two divisions are sub-divided into 18 mandals.
-Sikta Patnaik is the current revenue collector for the district.
+These two divisions are sub-divided into 19 mandals.
+Sri Rajarshi Shah is the current revenue District Collector for the District.

 Mandals

-The below table categorizes 18 mandals into their respective revenue divisions in the district:
+The below table categorizes 19 mandals into their respective revenue divisions in the district: